xvb8/Network-Control-Panel/README.md

 1. Make sure you have pyinstaller installed.
 Run "pip install pyinstaller"
 2. Compile the code.
 If you want the terminal to show, use "python -m PyInstaller --onefile --windowed --uac-admin --icon=NCP.ico NCP.py" If you want it hidden, use "python -m PyInstaller --onefile --uac-admin --icon=NCP.ico NCP.py"

+## Use Cases

+Use anytime you want to block a folder from having internet access.
+If you have a program you think is selling your data, take steps to prevent it by blocking the program folder.
+Just be careful, if internet is absolutely essential, you might want to re-enable internet before using.

 Licensed under MIT